babandrey/Infish/README.md

 # TODO List: (Non specific)

 Generic food implemntation - right now not correct.

+Figure out death implemintation - at first just if all fish die, but other then that need more things to keep the player on his toes.
+Maybe some virus that fish can get where you need to buy a antidote, a time limit for a level, more dangerous aliens etc.
+The death in this game restarts the run - you only have 1 life.

 Generic level implementation:
  - For every level have amount of 8 Button slots you can put in a Level Manager.